nextras/orm/docs/relationships.md

 ### Relationship interfaces

 The example above introduces classes which weren't mentioned before: `OneHasMany` and `ManyHasMany`.
 Instances of these classes are injected into the property and provide some cool features.
 The main responsibility is the implementation of `\Traversable` interface.
-You can easily iterate over the property to get the entities in the relationship.
+You can iterate over the property to get the entities in the relationship.

 ```php
 foreach ($author->books as $book) {